Emulator Issues #8990

 That post has nothing to to with this one.
 This one has been a problem for a long time, and it is simply that you cannot find the start of the game's RAM address.
 You would normally find this by searching for the game ID as a string, and it would show up as xxxx0000, but this doesn't work with versions of Dolphin after 4.0.2.

-Updated by Fog over 8 years ago
+Updated by Fog about 9 years ago

 Apolgies, misunderstood 8974.